Salomon's ultimate freeride ski, the QST Blank

 TOURING 3

-Since getting the completely redesigned QST BLANK, I've found its high carving performance, despite being a fat ski, to be incredibly reliable, even in hard conditions previously thought unattainable for fat skis.
-It provides maximum support for speedy skiing in debris zones, ice, and other conditions.
+Ever since I got my hands on the completely redesigned QST BLANK, I've gained immense confidence in its high carving performance, even in hard conditions where I thought fat skis couldn't reach.
+It provides maximum support for speed-oriented skiing in conditions such as debris zones and ice.

-To enable a fat ski with a strong rocker to bite into the tip and initiate a turn, the wide point at the top is lower than the previous QST and the wide point at the tail is pulled closer to the center, creating a carving-like grip without being affected by the rocker point.
-While this will be a great asset for skilled skiers, it will likely be difficult for skiers lacking leg strength to bend the board.
-While Salomon has always made skis aimed at the average skier, it seems to have shifted to skis designed for big-mountain competition.
-However, since I'm 194cm tall, I think advanced skiers will be able to fully enjoy these skis by dropping down a size.
-The boots feature a lightweight carbon shell.
-Above all, carbon has strong rebound, providing maximum support for aggressive skiing.
+To initiate turns by digging the tip into the snow, this fat ski has a strong rocker, and compared to the conventional QST, the wide point of the tip has been lowered and the wide point of the tail has been brought closer to the center, creating a grip similar to a carving ski without being affected by the rocker point.
+While it will be a great weapon for highly skilled skiers, it will likely be a model that skiers with less leg strength and who cannot flex the ski will not be able to handle.
+Up until now, Salomon has always made skis that aimed for average performance, but this one gives the impression of being a ski made to compete completely in big mountains.
+However, the one I rode was 194cm, so advanced skiers will likely be able to utilize its performance if they choose a smaller size.
+The boots have a lightweight shell with carbon fiber.
+Above all, carbon has strong rebound properties, which provides maximum support for aggressive skiing maneuvers.

 Katsuno Tenran